 The name also applies to the navigators, bombardiers, mechanics, instructors, crew chiefs, nurses, cooks and other support personnel for the top-notch pilots.
 (See Books, DVDs and Memorabilia on Amazon)

 - The Supreme Court upheld the eight-hour work day for railroads (1917)

 - Bob Dylan’s debut album was released – Bob Dylan (1962)

-- India and Bangladesh friendship treaty (1972)
+- India and Bangladesh signed a friendship treaty (1972)

 - Crowds cheered as the leaders of West and East Germany met for the first time since the country was divided – Willy Brandt and Willi Stoph (1970)